confluentinc/ksql/docs/reference2/sql-syntax/data-definition.md

 ## Tables

-Tables are mutable, partitioned collections that models change over time.
+Tables are mutable, partitioned collections that model change over time.
 By contrast to streams, which represent a historical sequence of events, tables represent what is true as of "now".
 For example, you might use a table to model the locations that someone has lived at as a stream: first Miami, then New York, then London, and so forth.

 Tables work by leveraging the keys of each row.
 If a sequence of rows shares a key, the last row for a given key represents the most up-to-date information for that key's identity.
 A background process periodically runs and deletes all but the newest rows for each key.